datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 **1) Keep raw data separate from analyzed data**

-This is principle number one because if you can't tell which files are the original raw data, you risk making some serious mistakes (e.g. drawing conculsion from data which have been manipulated in some unknown way).
+This is principle number one because if you can't tell which files are the original raw data, you risk making some serious mistakes (e.g. drawing conclusion from data which have been manipulated in some unknown way).

-**2) Keep speadsheet data Tidy**
+**2) Keep spreadsheet data Tidy**

-The simplest principle of **Tidy data** is that we have one row in our spreadsheet for each observation or sample, and one colum for every variable that we measure or report on.
+The simplest principle of **Tidy data** is that we have one row in our spreadsheet for each observation or sample, and one column for every variable that we measure or report on.
 As simple as this sounds, it's very easily violated.
 Most data scintists agree that significant amounts of their time is spent tidying data for analysis.
 Read more about data organization in